The Best Things to Do in Sao Paulo, Brazil (With or Without Kids)

 MASP was privately founded by Assis Chateaubriand in 1947, becoming Brazil’s first modern museum.
-It’s current building by architect Lina Bo Bardi opened in 1968 and has become an iconic part of the city.
-You can’t miss this glass structure, which seems to be lifted by large red concrete structures, creating a plaza beneath.
+Its current building by architect Lina Bo Bardi opened in 1968 and has become an iconic part of the city.
+You can’t miss this glass structure, which is suspended on either side by large red concrete columns, creating a plaza beneath.

-The collection here is world-class- and counts more than 11 thousand pieces.
+The collection here is world-class- and counts more than 11,000 pieces.
 Considered the most important collection of European art in the southern hemisphere, you’ll find many famous names showcased here, including a whopping 73 bronze sculptures by Degas.

 Museu de Arts Contemporanea

-Known as MAC, the Museu de Arts Comtemporanea is part of the University of Sao Paulo, and located Ibirapuera Park.
-The collection is extensive- covering the 20 and 21st centuries.
+Known as MAC, the Museu de Arts Comtemporanea is part of the University of Sao Paulo and is located in Ibirapuera Park.
+The collection is extensive- covering the 20th and 21st centuries.

 This large park deserves its own section.
-Not only does it include the Modern Art Museum (see details above), but also other famous structures, playgrounds, and two manmade lakes.
+Not only does it include the Modern Art Museum (see details above), but also other famous structures, playgrounds, and two artificial lakes.

 Obelisk of Ibirapuera

-As you approach the park you’ll pass a large obelisk with its own park- the Oblelisco e Monumento Mausoléu ao Soldado Constitucionalista de 32.
+As you approach the park from the north you’ll pass a large obelisk with its own park- the Oblelisco e Monumento Mausoléu ao Soldado Constitucionalista de 32.
 The is a monument to the heroes of the 1932 revolution.